james-cranley/Python30/README.md

 4. **Initialise `conda`:**
    - In the Windows Start menu search for **Miniforge Prompt**.
    - When Miniforge Prompt has opened, type `conda init` and press `return` (see screenshot).
-   - After it runs exit Miniforge Prompt to confirm changes.
+   - After it runs, quit Miniforge Prompt to confirm changes.
    - `conda` has now been initialised and `conda` commands should work in the Miniforge Prompt application as well as other terminal applications such as Command Prompt (installed on Windows machines by default)

       <details>